-The Tourist Visa of Bhutan, unlike other countries is not provided on arrival at the airport.
+The tourist visa of Bhutan, unlike other countries, is not provided on arrival at the airport.
 Embassies abroad cannot grant the visa either.
-It has to be arranged through local tour companies or through a foreign travel agent.
+It has to be arranged through a local tour company.

 Bhutan Visa Requirement

-Note: Bhutan recently decided to end free travel for Indian passport holders visiting the country.
+Bhutan recently decided to end free travel for Indian passport holders visiting the country.
 The country will now charge a Sustainable Development Fee of Rs.1,200 (approx USD 17) per day from July 2020.
 Other countries included in the scheme are Maldives and Bangladesh.

 Bhutan Visa Fee

-Bhutan Visa fee is 40 USD.
+Bhutan Visa fee is USD 40 payable one time.
 Bhutan visa fee can be only paid in US dollar.
 The fee is usually included in the tour package cost.

 The validity of your Bhutan visa corresponds with the length of the trip.
 Visa is granted for the exact dates of your visit as applied in advance.
-However extension of visa is possible after arrival in Bhutan.
+However, extension of visa is possible after arrival in Bhutan.

-The operator would then send this e-Visa clearance letter to you before you begin your journey.
-You are required to carry this with you to be shown at the airport from where you board your flight to Bhutan.
+Your tour operator will then send this e-Visa clearance letter to you before you begin your journey.
+You are required to carry this clearance letter with you to be shown at the airport from where you board your flight to Bhutan.
 It can be carried either in hard copy or electronically in your phone.
 You will not be allowed to board your flight without this e-Visa clearance letter.
-Your actual Bhutanese Visa will be stamped on your passport on arrival at Paro international airports on strength of this letter.
+The actual Bhutan Visa will be stamped on your passport on arrival at Paro international airports on strength of this e-Visa clearance.

 FOLLOW US ON